mevansam/devops-tools-installer/README.md

     given private registry.
 It will also deploy Helm's tiller container to the kubernetes cluster if has not been deployed.

-    -e|--environment <ENVIRONMENT>  The namespace environment to deploy relelease engineering services to.
+    -e|--environment <ENVIRONMENT>  The namespace environment to deploy devops tools to.
     -i|--iaas <IAAS_NAME>           The underlying IAAS for allocating IAAS specific resource such as persistent volumes.
     -r|--registry <REGISTRY_DNS>    The FQDN or IP of the registry.
     -t|--tools <PRODUCT_LIST>       Comma separated list of tools to install or uninstall.